Grania “Binti” Ackley

-Dennis S. Main has a MBA, with a concentration in Finance and Accounting, from the University of CT and is a retired Financial Manager with the State of CT.
+Dennis S. Main has an MBA, with a concentration in Finance and Accounting, from the University of CT and is a retired Financial Manager with the State of CT.
 Dennis is also a CT Licensed Real Estate Broker and is a contractor for forestry management projects with USDA.
 He and his wife Renee reside at Mainagery Farm in Bozrah.
-Their two daughters Carrie and Rachel reside in Boston with grand-dogs Miles and Amelia.
+They have two grown daughters Carrie and Rachel.
 He has served on the Inland Wetlands Commission and Board of Finance and is currently the Chair of the Bozrah Board of Assessment Appeals.
-He is also a Norwich Golf Course and Audubon Society member, enjoying gardening and golf in the north and kayaking and bird stalking in Florida in the wintertime.
+He is also a Norwich Golf Course and Audubon Society member, enjoying forestry, gardening and golf in the north and kayaking and bird stalking in Florida in the wintertime.

 Michael Pernal has a Ph.D with a major in higher education administration from the University of Connecticut.
 He recently retired from Eastern Connecticut State University where he served as Executive Vice President from 1998 to 2013 and, in 2006, as Interim President.
 During his years at Eastern, he was also active as a member of the Windham area United Way Board of Directors and as co-chair of the March of Dimes walk.
 In addition to Avalonia, Mike volunteers at the Pawcatuck Neighborhood Center and is on the board of the Friends of the Eastern Connecticut Symphony.

 He and his wife, Maureen, summer on Cape Cod and there spend time with their favorite hobby, grandparents to five grandchildren.